Roads in Jamaica

 The roads in Jamaica allow people and goods to traverse the island of Jamaica, which is the third largest in the Caribbean.
 As of 2011, Jamaica has road network 22,121 kilometres in length.

 Road network

 According to the National Works Agency, in 2007 Jamaica had 844 km of arterial roads, 717 km of secondary roads, 3225 km of tertiary roads, 282 km of urban roads, and 10326 km of parochial roads.
 Using data from 2011, the CIA World Factbook claimed Jamaica has a total road network of 22121 km, 5973 km of which was unpaved and 16148 km of which was paved.

 Governing legislation

 Various pieces of legislation govern the construction, maintenance, classification, and operation of roads in Jamaica.
 They include the Road Traffic Act, the Toll Road Act, the Parochial Roads Act, and the Main Roads Act.
 Government agencies with various responsibilities relating to roads in Jamaica include the Island Traffic Authority, the Toll Authority of Jamaica, and the National Works Agency.

 The Spanish Town interchange on the East–West toll road, part of Highway 2000.

+Roadway signage

+Jamaica has adopted a unique blend of road signage styles consisting of the 1968 United Nations' Vienna Convention on Road Signs and Signals as well as the Manual on Uniform Traffic Control Devices of the United States.